San-peeo/SynthGen/README.md

 # Code Description

 ## Libraries
-- **lib**: Core library main folder, containing all functions for model generation, analysis, spectrum computation, metrics evaluation, and utility routines used throughout the project, divided between subdirectories:
+- **lib**: Core library main folder, containing all functions for model generation, analysis, spectrum computation, metrics evaluation, and utility routines used throughout the project, Each function is provided with documentation and help for the input variables and is divided between subdirectories:
   - globe_analysis = functions for globe analysis, managing datafile and coefficients, plus Spectrum and Crust Thickness evaluations;
   - io = input and config datafile, with planets models implementation (see *Planets_ConfigFiles.py*);
   - synthgen = main SynthGen function;